June 24 to 29, 2018

 The historic cottages at Borestone and Hog Island will be more rustic in nature than the traditional Hog Island cabins.
 All participants should bring a sleeping bag and prepare for camping conditions.
 Electricity will be provided at Borestone but phone reception is very limited and there will be no internet available at either camp.
 Be prepared to unplug during the week and get connected to the outdoors!

-Price: $1295 for individual enrollment, and $1295 for organizations (bird clubs, Audubon chapters, etc.) that are sponsoring a teen in the program.
+Price: $1395 for individual enrollment, and $1395 for organizations (bird clubs, Audubon chapters, etc.) that are sponsoring a teen in the program.
 Registration cost includes all meals, housing, instruction and boat trips.
 Teens must arrange transportation to and from the Portland International Jetport in Portland, Maine on arrival and departure day; (14 years olds CANNOT fly independently to camp - call if you have questions).
-This course has an introductory price of $100 less than our other Teen camps.

 Prices include: Meals, housing, instruction and all boat trips.
 Participants must arrange transportation to and from the Portland International Jetport in Portland, Maine.
 Check with your local Audubon chapter or bird club for scholarship availability.